AleksandrZatsepin/BankAccountApi/README.md

 # BankAccountApi

-BankAccountApi is a service for managing accounts.
+BankAccountApi is a versatile service designed for comprehensive account management.

 ### Functionality provided by the application:Viewing Existing Accounts: